Snowshoeing Basics: Overview of Modern Snowshoes

 Anatomy of a Snowshoe:

 There are a million-and-one different styles of snowshoes in circulation.
 So, there’s no point in me trying to cover them all.
-Instead, I’ll cover some basic design and construction concepts in order to help you gain a better understanding of them.
+Instead, I’ll cover basic design and construction concepts in order to help you gain a better understanding of them.

 Snowshoe Bindings

 As far as I’m concerned, bindings are the most critical component of any snowshoe.
-In fact, my only real litmus test for a snowshoe is whether or not I’d be able to quickly and efficiently release my feet from the bindings with one hand if I were trapped upside down in a deep tree well.
+In fact, my only real litmus test for a snowshoe is whether or not I’d be able to quickly release my feet from the bindings with one hand if I were trapped upside down in a tree well.

 Snowshoe bindings won’t tear apart or let your boot slip out of them when built by a reputable company such as MSR, Atlas, or Tubbs.
 Those bindings will work just fine.